Designer

 Outputs: Configure up to 5 outputs which are collected from the API call being listened for.
 The ID of the output will be used for the parameters in the body of the call made to the Trigger WaitFor Event workflow endpoint.

-To use the Wait - API listener, make sure the external system knows about the execution and workflow it will interact with.
+To use the Wait - API listener, ensure the external system knows about the execution and workflow it will interact with.

 Send this information using the {{sys.workflow.executionId}}